Create sites

 Note:

-Depending on the country or region selected, sites may be affected by geographic boundaries.
+Depending on the data source selected, sites may be affected by geographic boundaries.
 Infographics and reports may only display data from the selected country's dataset.

-To create a site, you can place a point on the map and define an area around it.
+To create a point-based site, complete the following steps to place a point on the map and define an area around it:

-3. Choose how the site area around the point is measured.
+2. Choose how the site area around the point is measured using the buffer options as follows:

 • Walk time—Create walk-time areas around the point using specified times or distances based on paths and roads that allow pedestrian traffic.
 The limit for walk-time size is 300 minutes, 27 miles, or 43.45 kilometers.
 The default walking speed is 5 kilometers per hour.

-4. Set the unit of measurement using the drop-down menu and change the distances or times using the Radius or Time text box.
+3. Set the unit of measurement using the drop-down menu, and change the distances or times using the Radius or Time text box.

 You must specify at least one buffer around the point to create a site.
 You can set up to three buffers around the point, measured according to distance or time.